 Public Train Running Days at Goodwin Park

-Having considered the situation with COVID-19, it has been determined that we are unable to safely open for the public this year.
-We are making use of this time to carry out maintenance and improve facilities, so you may well see us out and about.
+As we come out of this latest lockdown, we are uncertain as to when we will be able to open, but we hope it will be soon.
+We are making use of this time, where we can. to carry out maintenance and improve facilities, so you may well see us out and about.
 Please feel free to come and talk to us.

-We look forward to welcoming you back in April 2021.
+We look forward to welcoming you back as soon as circumstances permit.

 The first and third Sunday of every month, April to October we run train rides for visitors from 2pm to 4.30pm.
 Rides around our double circuit ground level track are pulled by one of two 71/4” gauge Wren locomotives or two battery powered diesel engines.
 We invite guests to wander around the verdant nature reserve, but be respectful of local wildlife and fauna.